AnaIreneClita/Jira-and-ZephyrSquad/README.md

 The following test conditions were found:
 - Access filtering options
-- Apply filters
+- Verify that the user can filter search results by alphabetical order
-- Filtering results are displayed
+- Verify that the user can filter search results by price
 - Selecting a product for additional details
 - ‘Add to Cart’ button visibility on product listing page
 - ‘Add to Cart’ button visibility on product details page